 Don’t attack yourself for your mistakes – learn from them.
 Take accountability and (preferably with the help of a therapist) identify what you need to work on.
 BPD IS curable but it takes time to dismantle cognitive distortions and unlearn self-destructive behaviour.

 Remember That Your Feelings Are Perfectly Valid – And Totally Normal!

 Have you ever helped your heartbroken friend through a breakup?
 Have you ever watched Bridget Jones’ Diary?
 Have you listened to any music made since the beginning of time?

 Research shows that heartbreak has many debilitating physical and mental symptoms – it is even capable of causing physical pain and is renowned for its ability to turn even the most optimistic, level-headed person into an emotional wreck, so just because your ex is telling you that you’re ‘crazy’ or ‘overreacting’, doesn’t always mean that you actually are.
 Sometimes these are just comments made by someone who wants to downplay their shitty actions.

 So, don’t automatically dismiss your inability to eat, sleep and go five seconds without bursting into tears as symptoms of BPD.
 In fact, these are all perfectly natural reactions to having your heart stomped on and tossed in the trash.

 (I’m over it … I promise 😛)

-Don’t Beg, Blackmail or Manipulate Your Dumper into Talking / Staying With You
+Don’t Beg, Blackmail or Manipulate An Ex into Talking / Staying With You

-Sometimes you don’t even realise you’re doing it.
-It’s like the fear and desperation just clouds any sense of clarity (and dignity) that you’ve ever had.
-But this behaviour only leads them to feel validated in their decision to leave you, and next they’ll be calling you ‘batshit crazy’ for bombarding them with messages about how much you love/hate/miss/want to kill them.
+Most of the time you don’t even realise you’re doing it.
+It’s like the fear and desperation clouds any sense of clarity (and dignity) that you’ve ever had.
+However, this behaviour only leads people to feel validated in their decision to leave you, and next they’ll be calling you ‘batshit crazy’ for bombarding them with messages about how much you love/hate/miss/want to kill them.